Water research from source-to-tap. Literally.

 Whether for industry or society, science-based decision-making requires both science and decision support tools for assessing impacts of action/inaction and the relative costs/benefits of that action/inaction.

-Decision Making – Global wildfire-water risk.
+Decision-Making – Global wildfire-water risk.
 Drinking water security.
 Quantitative microbial risk assessment (QMRA).
 Groundwater under the direct influence of surface water (GUDI).
-Re-use.
+Water reuse.

 Best Management Practices (BMPs) – Filter design and operation.
 Water safety plans.
-Eutrophication.
+Eutrophication management.
 Reservoir management.
 Watershed monitoring.
 Road salt application.
 Stormwater management.

 Economic Analysis – Cost/benefit of source water protection (green infrastructure) vs. in-plant (grey infrastructure) water treatment technologies.
 Mitigation of wildfire risks to drinking water treatability.

 Water science, technology and policy for industry and society.